 |Home|||||Artistic statement / Bio|||||Gallery|||||Exhibitions|||||Events|||||Links|||||Contact|

 In my work I am inspired to explore and create abstract images that allow me freedom of expression to respond to ideas that stimulate or engage my academic curiosity.
 I create works through acrylic painting and printmaking.
-These mediums allow reaction to the developing image using intuitive and multi-layered processes.
+These media allow reaction to the developing image using intuitive and multi-layered processes.
 I would like viewers to experience their own visual and emotional response to my work.

 Roger Sutcliffe is a Nepean-based artist who has painted for a number of years in oils and acrylics and is also a printmaker.
 He has a Diploma in Fine Arts from the Ottawa School of Art, and completed several workshops in painting and printmaking at Haliburton College of Art and Design.